MicrosoftDocs/dynamics365smb-docs/financials/bi-how-to-set-up-and-publish-kpi-web-services-based-on-account-schedules.md

     ms.author: sgroespe

 ---
-# How to: Set Up and Publish KPI Web Services Based on Account Schedules
+# Set Up and Publish KPI Web Services Based on Account Schedules
 In the **Account Schedule KPI Web Service Setup** window, you set up how to show the account-schedule KPI data and which specific account schedules to base the KPIs on.
 When you choose the **Publish Web Service** button, the specified account-schedule KPI data is added to the list of published web services in the **Web Services** window.

 ## To set up and publish a KPI web service that is based on account schedules